14 Sure-Shot Ways to Boost Your eCommerce ROI

 A content hub is a one-stop guide for all your branded content.
 It contains a main page linking to blogs on different topics containing subtopics.
 And this isn’t limited to blogs but applies to ebooks, infographics, and videos as well.

 Beardbrand has a one-stop shop guide—that features different topics ranging from beard, mustache, and lifestyle, to product guides.
-This is a brilliant content library example.
+This is a brilliant content library example, which focuses on engaging shoppers at various stages of their journey with the brand:

 The subcategories are well segmented making information easy to find on all things beard.